-We’d like to say a special Thank you! to our weekly sponsors from the past month, for sponsoring our site and for the great apps they make.
+We’d like to say a special Thank you! to our weekly sponsors from November for sponsoring our site and for the great apps they make.
 If you would like to feature your app on our site with an advertisement, be sure to check out our available slots on BuySellAds or register for a weekly sponsorship for your app.

 And a special thanks to you, our Mac.AppStorm.net readers, for reading and sharing our articles.
 We couldn’t do it without you!

 “This is proof of extra-Tennesseean life,” says Rochard’s main character John Rochard, Skyrig employee number 90210, after learning that aliens do indeed exist.
 His wise-cracks are a special highlight of what at first seems a fairly generic — if well-executed and humorous — side-scrolling shooter/platformer-hybrid game, which soon bends you to its will.
 Rochard doesn’t take itself too seriously; it’s silly from start to finish, making no attempt to dress its ridiculous plot in fancy clothes, and this filters through to the light-hearted, entertaining action set-pieces.

 We’ve got free download codes to giveaway to two lucky readers.
 Check out the review, then see how you could win.

 Optical Disks are rapidly going the way of cassette tapes, zip disks, floppies, and every other form of removable storage we’ve used over the years.
 Yes, CDs, DVDs, and Blu-ray disks are still important, but they’re far from the most important thing for computer users today.
 We watch movies and listen to music online or download them from the iTunes store, we download programs from the App Store and games from Steam, and we backup and share files with Dropbox, iCloud, and dozens of other online backup services.